Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Methodology

 \subsection{Single-population setting: DLNM--LC model}

 The Lee--Carter model marked the beginning of the era of stochastic mortality modeling, and to date it remains one of the most influential models used for mortality forecasting \citep{lee1992modeling}.
-The model decomposes historical mortality data into time-varying and age-specific components through singular value decomposition (SVD).
-The model is formulated as follows
+The model is formulated as follows:

 for $x = 1, \dots, N$ and $t = 1, \dots T$, where $m(x,t)$ is the mortality rate for age group $x$ at time $t$, $a(x)$ represents the age-specific mean of mortality rate over time. $b(x)\kappa(t)$ represents the mortality improvement over time associated with each age group, where $\kappa(t)$ represents the common time trend of mortality rates across all age groups, and $b(x)$ represents the age-specific loading to $\kappa(t)$. $\epsilon(x,t)$ is the error term of the model.
 The following constraints are imposed to solve the model identification issue: